-7 Ways to fix SD Card Saying Full When Empty
+8 Ways to fix SD Card Saying Full When Empty

-I have deleted all the data off of my SD card.
+“I have deleted all the data off of my SD card.
 However, when I try to use the card in our action camera, it still says “card full”.
-How can I fix this problem?”
+How can I fix this problem?” - SanDisk Forum

-Like this query posted on Sandisk’s forum, many users have encountered a similar situation where their camera or smartphone SD card falsely indicates it's full.
+Many users have encountered a similar situation where their camera or smartphone SD card falsely indicates it is full.
 Additionally, when they plug the card into a computer, only a handful of the stored files are accessible.
-If you're experiencing this, SD card says full but nothing on it issue, you’re not alone.
+If you're experiencing the ‘SD card says full but nothing on it’ issue, you’re not alone.
 We'll delve into the solutions to this problem in this article, but first, let's go over some fundamentals.

 SD cards are compact storage devices that are popular for their small size and affordability.
 Yet, they're not without flaws.
 It's common for users to face storage issues with their SD cards, memory cards, and flash drives, which hinder access to the device's full storage capacity.
-Fortunately, these problems are typically easy to fix.
+Fortunately, these problems are easy to fix.
 Stay with us as we examine how to tackle these errors, beginning with understanding the root causes.

 Reasons for SD Card Saying Full When Empty

-There can be many reasons why this happens on some SD cards, here, I’ll highlight the most prominent ones:
+There can be many reasons why this happens on some SD cards.
+Here, I’ll highlight the most prominent ones:

 • The SD card might not be correctly connected to your device, which can prevent file access.